heltonmc/LightPropagation.jl/README.md

 ## Overview

-LightPropagation.jl provides a set of tools to simulate the propagation of light in turbid media written in the [Julia programming language](https://julialang.org/).
-The primary goals of this project are to create robust implementations of analytical solutions to radiative transport theory and its approximations that are easy to use, fast, accurate, and well tested.

-Current development is focused on implementations of solutions to the Diffusion Equation.
+Numerical implementations of analytical solutions to the radiative transport equation focused on modeling light propagation through turbid media like biological tissue.

+Primary goals: provide fast, well-tested numerical recipes for use in inverse problems in biomedical optics research (though solutions can be used for a variety of applications in turbid media)

-The library currently supports simulating the fluence and flux (using Fick's law) in the following geometries under the diffusion approximation: **(a) Infinite, (b) Semi-Infinite, (c) Slab, (d) Parallelepiped, (e) Cylinder, (f) N-Layered Cylinder** for the Steady-State (CW), Frequency-Domain (FD), and Time-Domains (TD).
-We also provide a fitting routine for time-domain measurements using the standard Levenberg-Marquardt algorithm with consideration of the Instrument Response Function (IRF).
+Current development is focused on solutions to the diffusion equation (and diffuse correlation equation).
+The library supports simulating the fluence and flux (using Fick's law) in the following geometries under the diffusion approximation: **(a) Infinite, (b) Semi-Infinite, (c) Slab, (d) Parallelepiped, (e) Cylinder, (f) N-Layered Cylinder** for the Steady-State (CW), Frequency-Domain (FD), and Time-Domains (TD).

+We also provide fast interfaces for inverse fitting of time-domain measurements with consideration of the Instrument Response Function.

 ## Installation

-Install Julia by [downloading](https://julialang.org/downloads/) the latest version from the offical site and following the [platform specific installations](https://julialang.org/downloads/platform/).
+Install Julia by [downloading](https://julialang.org/downloads/) the latest version from the offical site.
 This package requires Julia versions >=1.5.

 **LightPropagation.jl** is a [registered package](https://juliahub.com/ui/Packages/LightPropagation/Wheva/) in the Julia package manager.
 Just add the package to your environment using Julia's built-in package manager (accessed by pressing `]` in the Julia REPL command prompt) to add the package and build all the required dependencies.